kestra-io/docs/content/docs/configuration/index.md

 ### Cache Size

 The rendering of template variables cache is an LRU cache (keeps most commonly used variables) and will be cached in memory (default `1000`).
-You can change the size of the template cache (in number of templates) using the `kestra.variables.cache-size` configuration.
+You can change the size of the template cache (in number of templates) using the `kestra.variables.cacheSize` configuration.

 ```yaml
 kestra: